-Overall Score Cigarette Price Change in Affordability Over Time Tax Share of Price Tax Structure 2.5 3.00 0.00 4.00 3.00 The overall score is an average of the four component scores.
+Overall Score Cigarette Price Change in Affordability Over Time Tax Share of Price Tax Structure Insufficient data Insufficient data Insufficient data 0.00 0.00 The overall score is an average of the four component scores.
 Consumers respond to higher prices by decreasing consumption and some quit using tobacco.
 In addition to price, change in affordability is critical.
 Cigarettes need to become less affordable for consumption to decline.
-Large tax shares of price are usually a good indicator that taxes are working. ,
+Large tax shares of price are usually a good indicator that taxes are working.
+Best practices include relying more on uniform specific excise taxes that are adjusted regularly to outpace growth and inflation.

-Learn more about the Scorecard in Serbia.
+Learn more about the Scorecard in Democratic People's Republic of Korea.

-Regulations on Tobacco Advertising, Promotion, and Sponsorship (TAPS) in Serbia
+Regulations on Tobacco Advertising, Promotion, and Sponsorship (TAPS) in Democratic People's Republic of Korea